jekyll/minima/_posts/2021-06-27-notes-n-obs.md

 I had a .shopify blog but it was caught up in significant front end gui stuff that made it take longer to deploy blogs. and it was tied to my attempt at a business site where I experimented with selling online and drop shipping.

-This is intended to be a personal blog which is not associated with any sort of professional apperance I might have, which you can find here https://www.linkedin.com/in/ian-dodds-945301187/
+This is intended to be a personal blog which is not associated with any sort of professional apperance I might have, which you can find here <a href= "https://www.linkedin.com/in/ian-dodds-945301187/">here</a>

 This will primarily be home  to poorly written write ups which are hastily posted with minimal editing.